 “Basically, a high percentage of the team is dedicated to making polo boots, some ankle boots, and some shoes.
 But our strength is making boots.”

 Do you also make country boots or riding boots?

 “Yes.
 Although most are polo boots with a front fastener.
 There are also other types with laces or closed boots for the countryside.
 These represent 20% of our production; the rest is only for polo.”

 What kind of clients do you have?

-What majority of your clients represent the women’s market?
+What percentage of your clients represent the women’s market?

-What products are especially designed for women who play polo?
+What products are specially designed for women who play polo?

 Do you have many orders from other countries?
 How do you deal with sales abroad?